 2 tbsp balsamic vinegar

-2 lbs medium red potatoes, quartered
+2 lbs medium red potatoes, quartered4 medium carrots, cut into 2-inch pieces

 1 bag frozen peas